On unitarizability and Arthur packets: Introduction

-The above conjecture could give a very precise (and in a sense a quantitative) relation between the unitarizability problem and the Arthur packets.
+Now we briefly comment claim \eqref{conj A-cp} of the above conjecture.
+As we already noted, the statement that \eqref{intro Arthur-c} implies \eqref{intro uni-c} is known (so claim \eqref{conj A-cp} is that \eqref{intro uni-c} implies \eqref{intro Arthur-c}).
+This claim would give a relatively simple pattern of understanding unitarizability in the most delicate cases for classical groups.
 It relates a highly mysterious and very hard question of unitarizability/non-unitarizability at the critical points to (at least a little bit) less mysterious and more combinatorial question of belonging to Arthur packets (a problem which seems easier to handle).

-Let us recall that there is an expectation which dates from the very beginning of work on Arthur packets, that these representations will provide interesting (non-tempered) elements of unitary duals (see for example the comment at end of the introduction of the paper \cite{MR1021499}, the paper in which the existence of Arthur packets was conjectured).
-The most interesting representations in unitary duals are isolated representations.
-Our (pretty limited) experience so far, shows that from M\oe glin construction of Arthur packets one can get rather easily isolated representations.

-From the other side, if the above conjecture is true, it could provide also upper bounds for unitarizability in general (and therefore, be useful for exhaustion questions).
-Namely, the exhaustion is obtained in \cite{MR-T-CR3} (as well as in other papers on unitarizability in corank two) by reducing the questions of non-unitarizability to known non-unitarizability at the critical points.
+If the above claim is true, it could also provide upper bounds for unitarizability in general (and therefore, be useful for exhaustion questions).
+Namely, the exhaustion is obtained in \cite{MR-T-CR3} (as well as in the other papers on unitarizability in the corank two) by reducing the questions of the non-unitarizability to the known non-unitarizability at the critical points.